enkidevs/curriculum/spreadsheets/introduction/common-mistakes/never-experiment-on-originals.md

 ---
 ## Practice
 ---

-Which of the 2 is considered best practice?
+Which of the following is considered best practice?

 When testing you should ???.

 * create a duplicate in case you need the original again.
-* overwrite the original since you don't need it currently.
+* overwrite the original since you don't need it right then.